 Perhaps try mixing a capsule of activated charcoal with your oil you plan to use for oil pulling today.
 This way, you’ll benefit from the stain removing ability of oil pulling AND help to draw out stains with activated charcoal AND will have the ‘time on the teeth’ factor taken care of by the amount of time you commit to oil pulling.

-As far as a bang for the buck efficiency for naturally whitening your teeth, this combo is our first pick.
+As far as a efficiency for naturally whitening your teeth, this combo is our first pick.

 Just remember to spit the used oil somewhere outside as it’s going to be a mess if you try to spit into the bathroom sink!